allthroughthenight/allthroughthenight.github.io/_posts/2023-01-01-what-i-learned-this-year.md

 [Ask HN: How to improve as a struggling junior software engineer?](https://news.ycombinator.com/item?id=30974544)

-[Extremely Linear Git History](https://westling.dev/b/extremely-linear-git): Adds random strings to git commits hashes incremental
+[Extremely Linear Git History](https://westling.dev/b/extremely-linear-git): Adds random strings to make git commits hashes incremental

 [How to communicate effectively as a developer](https://www.karlsutt.com/articles/communicating-effectively-as-a-developer/): With remote work on the rise, communication needs to be clear to make up for non-verbal communication